MichaelRafferty/ConTroll/README.md

         - Spaces (sections of an area)
         - Pricing (pricing options within a space)
       - Custom Text
+      - Configuration Editor (for those with exhibits rights)
       - Exhibitor Mangement (by Region Owner)
         - Exhibitor Information (Add/Edit)
         - Approval Requests (for regions that require approval to ask for space)